#21 1590. ๐งฎ Make Sum Divisible by P Using the Smallest Subarray Removal ๐

 - Calculate Total Sum: First, we calculate the total sum of the array and check its remainder when divided by

-. - Early Exit: If the total sum is divisible by
+p. - Early Exit: If the total sum is divisible by

-since no subarray needs to be removed. - Brute Force Subarray Removal: We iterate through every possible subarray
+p, we return0since no subarray needs to be removed. - Brute Force Subarray Removal: We iterate through every possible subarray

-. - Track Minimum Length: We track the length of the smallest subarray that can be removed and update the result accordingly.
+(i, j).
+For each subarray, we calculate its sum and check if removing it makes the remaining sum divisible byp. - Track Minimum Length: We track the length of the smallest subarray that can be removed and update the result accordingly.

 - Final Check: If no subarray can make the remaining sum divisible by